This website uses cookies to ensure you get the best experience on our website.

 Does onboarding new employees feel like a new process every time you bring someone into your organization?
 If the process seems ripe with confusion, pain, and irritation, then it is time to consider putting a system in place.
 This starts with an employee onboarding checklist where you go through the steps needed to onboard and offboard employees.

 If you are not sure where to start, then you can use software to improve this list.
-That is why we created the Employee Onboarding Add-In.
+That is why we created the Employee Onboarding Software.
 You can use the add-in to automate and systematize the process.
 Your checklist becomes part of a larger system that makes onboarding easier for everyone involved.

 If you want to digitize and simplify the employee onboarding process, remember to download the Employee Onboarding Add-In at the AppSource.
 You can onboard 10 employees for free today.